 Jual Miah (a child) v Criminal Injuries Compensation Authority – A CICA case following an assault in a School Classroom by a fellow student.
 Publication Lexis Nexis.

 Skyrme v Criminal Injuries Compensation Authority –Publication Lexis Nexis & APIL’s PI Focus.
 A former RAF Flight Sergeant who sustained significant life changing personal injuries whilst attempting to save his neighbour’s life received compensation for his injuries from the Criminal Injuries Compensation Authority following a 4 year battle and donated 100% of his compensation to the charity, ‘Help for Heroes’.
 Simon Quinn conducted the advocacy on behalf of the Applicant at the final Oral Appeal Hearing acting on a Pro Bono basis.

 Mr John Norman James Doheny v Ministry of Defence (2011) – Claim for damages following a horse riding accident at work.
 Publication Lexis Nexis & APIL’s PI Focus.

 Soldier B –v- Ministry of Defence – This is an Employer’s Liability case following an accident on a Military Aircraft.
 Publication Lexis Nexis.

 Mr Shane Blakeley –v- Ministry of Defence – Publication Lexis Nexis.
 A claim for Non Freezing Cold Injuries for a client of white ethnicity.
 Settled at £375,000.00 (Gross) at a Joint Settlement Meeting in November 2017.

 Association of Personal Injury Lawyers (APIL)

-In his spare time Simon enjoys running, going to the gym and travelling, having recently returned from a lengthy tour of Australia.
+In his spare time Simon enjoys running, going to the gym and travelling.